Investment Philosophy

 View on Market

-A financial market is a place where the beauty contest is the rule.
+A financial market is a place where a beauty contest is the rule.
 Price is not value.
-Price is a point where both sides of the herds of a transaction meet at a point in time.
+Price is a point where both sides of the herds of a transaction meet at a moment in time.
 It is just like a musical chair.
 What matters is not what you are getting, but you have to predict and forecast others, a part of the market as their aggregate.

 What We Do